Does Easter typically leave you with an unsettled gut?

-- Remove trigger foods as well as fermentable starches and fibres, to help reduce the impact of bacterial fermentation in the gut.
+- Remove trigger foods as well as fermentable starches and foods high in insoluble fibre, to help reduce the impact of bacterial fermentation in the gut.

 - Supplement with natural antimicrobials to support gut microbiome.

-- Include nutrients that help neutralise free radicals and reduce oxidative stress.
+- Include nutrients that help neutralise free radicals and help protect cells from oxidative stress.

 - Replenish healthy gut friendly bacteria

 Different foods influence bowel function, bowel movements and gut sensitivity in different ways, which is why some people identify certain foods as trigger foods.
 The gut microbiome is a delicate balance between opportunistic gut pathogens and healthy gut friendly bacteria.
 Eating too much sugar or sugary foods can tip the balance encouraging the proliferation of microbes that produce gas and substances that are potentially harmful to intestinal cells.

 Additionally, highly fermentable carbohydrates known as FODMAPS (Fermentable Oligo-, Di-, Mono-saccharides and Polyols) tend to be poorly absorbed in the small intestine by some IBS patients and may contribute to common symptoms.
 Short-term avoidance FODMAPS (fructose, fructans, lactose, sorbitol, mannitol, xylitol and maltitol) is thought to help settle down stomach distention and digestive discomfort.